 The USN offered help and their Sea King Helicopter managed to blow our Flight Deck Officer (Master At Arms Phil Hudson) overboard with it's rotor down-rush whilst hovering over the flight deck.

 A large number of crates of beer had fallen through the hole into the sea.
-Some was 'rescued' by the Gemini and taken to the Seaman's Mess for safe-keeping!
+Some was 'rescued' by the Gemini and taken to the sailor's Mess for safe-keeping!

 A decision was made to sail to Bombay (4 days' sail away) for repairs.
 Luckily the sea remained calm during the journey.